 In 2018, between 50 to 100 software engineers left Morocco every month, usually for France.
-While Morocco is proud with this achievement, as it shows his good education system, there is something we need to ask ourself: Why?
+While Morocco is proud of this achievement, as it shows his good education system, there is something we need to ask ourselves: Why?

 I’ve worked in the Moroccan software industry for nearly 2 years before quitting.
 These years were more than enough for me to raise some red flags.
 Especially if you’re open to the international market and know what happens elsewhere.